JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 ---

 NS: So a new blender  session  I  think we should start  with a  cube  as always

-NS:  and a  good way  will be to add a  texture  So let me  just  find soemthign  usefull  ok just to make  thign a  bit  different  today  we star t out  with a  cube  and then  add a metal  surface.  try to find a  asimple  texture  there is a  texture calld raw iron  in  blender kit.  pretty  simple  node  structure  and  4  different  textures.  so we ara ll aligned.  let's  look at the  node tree first  node tree  we see the  colour and  roughness  metalic  and then there is a  normal  and a displacement thing  the  Displacement is  not  useful for  SL  it can be there  whispers: which is  ok  but  can not be  used in SL  So what we like to  do  is  to change the  Normal map  and change how  the  normal map  behave  here is  one node  we can  use to add an addition normal map  called BUMP
+NS: and a  good way  will be to add a  texture  So let me  just  find soemthign  usefull

+ok just to make  thign a  bit  different  today  we star t out  with a  cube  and then  add a metal  surface.  try to find a  asimple  texture.

+there is a  texture calld raw iron  in  blender kit.  pretty  simple  node  structure  and  4  different  textures.

+so we are all aligned, let's  look at the  node tree first.

+in the node tree  we see the  colour and  roughness  metalic  and then there is a  normal  and a displacement thing

+the  Displacement is  not  useful for  SL  it can be there which is  ok  but  can not be  used in SL  So what we like to  do  is  to change the  Normal map  and change how  the  normal map  behave  here is  one node  we can  use to add an addition normal map  called BUMP

 ![image](/assets/10d235a2d4823dfc6d33f79c1a89e35a.png)

 NS: So try  to get that to the  node system  and insert  between the  normal output of the  normal map  and the  normal input  to the  principal shader

 ![image](/assets/ad205e1f8c3575f0fdd5e47f8ce27113.png)

 NS: like  this  you  clcik on add  add a node  when the  first  list appear you can type  in bump  else  it is  a vector  node  so Add/Vector/Bump

 NS: to search for an operator just clik on the  node selector  and  type

-JR: i do shift-a to add the space takes me to search
+JR: i do shift-a to add, then space takes me to search

 NS: Yes

 NS: there are  unfortunately many strange things in blender still.
-Space starts animations for me  Ok we look at the  node  and there is  some input called hight  Hight is a  gray tone immage that is  tranformed into normals  So what we can do now  is tomake a texture  that will be the  bump needed
+Space starts animations for me .

+Ok we look at the  node  and there is  some input called hight  Hight is a  gray tone immage that is  tranformed into normals

+So what we can do now  is tomake a texture  that will be the  bump needed
-NS:  to do that  we need first a proper input related to the  UV map we use  so the  textures are aligned

-NS: So let us add a  Image texture  Add /  Texture / Image
+To do that  we need first a proper input related to the  UV map we use  so the  textures are aligned.
+So let us add a  Image texture  Add /  Texture / Image

 ![image](/assets/eb76e49ff6d0ecca158473eec9cc19d9.png)

-NS:  something like this  So we have to connect that into the node tree  The input should be the same scaling as the  uther textures  they all are fed with a  vector  input  from mapping so we simply connect  that  to the  vector  input of the  texture

-NS: and then the  colour  input  goes into the  hight of the bump node
+NS: something like this

+So we have to connect that into the node tree  The input should be the same scaling as the  uther textures  they all are fed with a  vector  input  from mapping so we simply connect  that  to the  vector  input of the  texture and then the  colour  input  goes into the  hight of the bump node

 JR: wait connect what to what?